vendasta/marketplace-documentation/docs/Guides/oauth2.md

 | **Client Secret (backend only)** | Obtained when creating your OAuth2 configuration within the Vendasta Platform|

 <!-- theme: warning -->
-> If utilizing an Identity Manager such as Okta or AWS Cognito please utilize their option to configure the IDP endpoints manually rather than utilize the https://iam-prod.apigateway.co/.well-known/openid-configuration endpoint at this time.
+> If utilizing an Identity Manager such as Okta or AWS Cognito please utilize their option to configure the IDP endpoints manually rather than utilizing the https://iam-prod.apigateway.co/.well-known/openid-configuration endpoint at this time.

 ## Step 3: Session Transfer Implementation